More about our workshops

 After completing the Philosophy of Teaching portion of the workshop, you will be able to:

-After completing the ePortfolio portion of the workshop, you will be provided with:
+After completing the ePortfolio portion of the workshop, you will be able to:

 - Describe benefits of having an ePortfolio